-- Work for the integral reparation of the historical debt to the Afro-descendant, black, Raizal and Palenquero peoples, victims of the slave-trade, slavery, and structural racism, as well as the indigenous peoples as a whole - Implement Security Council Resolution 1325 on Women, Peace and Security, to reaffirm the commitment to combat different forms of oppression, inequality and gender-based violence, including the adoption of a National Action Plan. - Implement mitigation measures and actions with a differential approach to reduce the vulnerability to climate change, especially for historically marginalised and vulnerable populations. - Maintain a standing invitation to the Special Procedures of the Human Rights Council (in force since 2003), and to keep the doors open to visits by Rapporteurs to Colombia. - Promote the full implementation of resolutions related to the elimination of all forms of violence against women, and the promotion and guarantee of their rights. - Promote spaces, resolutions and other mechanisms that strengthen and enrich actions aimed at the consolidation of national transitional justice systems. - Defend and legitimise the work of human rights defenders. - Advocate for the implementation of policies in favour of migrants with a human rights perspective, which is in line with the objectives proposed in the Global Compact for Safe, Orderly, and Regular Migration.
+- Work for the integral reparation of the historical debt Defend the protection of the right to equality and nondiscrimination of LGTBIQ+ people by supporting the establishment of the mandate of the independent expert on sexual orientation and gender identity (SOGI) at the Human Rights Council. - Implement Security Council Resolution 1325 Protect and defend the right of every person of on Women, Peace and Security, to reaffirm the commitment to combat different forms of oppression, inequality and gender-based violence, including the adoption of a National Action Plan.
+Protect and defend the right of every person of present and future generations to live in a healthy environment, and to sustainable development. - Implement mitigation measures and actions with a differential approach to reduce the vulnerability to climate change, especially for historically marginalised and vulnerable populations. - Maintain a standing invitation to the Special Procedures of the Human Rights Council (in force since 2003), and to keep the doors open to visits by Rapporteurs to Colombia. - Promote the full implementation of resolutions related to the elimination of all forms of violence against women, and the promotion and guarantee of their rights. - Promote spaces, resolutions and other mechanisms that strengthen and enrich actions aimed at the consolidation of national transitional justice systems. - Defend and legitimise the work of human rights defenders.
+Promote recommendations from the UPR that are action-oriented, particularly for groups in vulnerable situations and victims of historical discrimination. - Advocate for the implementation of policies in favour of migrants with a human rights perspective, which is in line with the objectives proposed in the Global Compact for Safe, Orderly, and Regular Migration.